tanyuanru/tanyuanru.github.io/_pages/about.md

   <div class="project-text">
     <h3><strong>iPlan</strong></h3>

     iPlan is a mobile simulation game where users create land-use models and explore the effects of planning decisions on environmental and socio-economic outcomes.
 Its open-ended design poses challenges for assessment.
-We developed a novel approach that builds learning analytics models directly from system log data without rubrics or hand-coded features.
+We developed a novel approach that builds learning analytics models directly from system log data to provide thick descriptions to thin data.

     <ul style="margin-top: 0.8em; padding-left: 1.2em;">
       <li>🕹️ <a href="https://www.i-plan.us/">Explore the iPlan simulation</a></li>